Top 10 Best Roulette Books

 By John Scarne

-· Scarne's New Complete Guide to Gambling is widely regarded as one of the most important gambling reference books ever written, and John Scarne presents the material with clarity, authority and real enthusiasm for the subject.
+· Scarne’s New Complete Guide to Gambling is authored by John Scarne, a man renowned for his expertise and authority in the gambling world.
+This book is widely regarded as one of the most important gambling reference books ever written, holding a significant place in the market of gambling literature.
+Scarne presents the material with clarity, authority and real enthusiasm for the subject.
 The book covers a huge range of casino games, including roulette, craps, blackjack, poker, slots and many lesser known titles, making it a valuable one stop resource for players of all experience levels.
 Scarne explains the rules, odds and common betting methods with a level of detail that helps readers understand not just how to play, but why certain choices are smarter than others.
 His explanations of house edge and player behaviour are especially useful for anyone looking to approach gambling with more discipline and confidence.
+Notably, the house edge in roulette varies depending on the type of roulette being played, with American roulette having a higher house edge than European roulette.
 The historical sections add depth and show how games evolved, which gives the guide a sense of lasting value rather than feeling tied to any specific era.
 Scarne writes in a friendly and reassuring style that makes even the most technical parts easy to follow.
 The book also debunks many myths and misconceptions, helping readers avoid the traps that cause most players to lose more than they expect.
 It works well both as a cover to cover read and as a reference you can dip into before trying a new game.

 Readers who enjoy understanding the math, psychology and history of gambling will find plenty to appreciate.
 For anyone looking for a comprehensive and trustworthy introduction to casino games, this remains one of the most respected and enjoyable gambling guides available.